danillouz/dans.garden/content/Lambda/Serverless auth.md

 ```

 When the Lambda Authorizer throws an error or returns a "Deny" policy, APIG will _not_ execute any Lambda handlers.
 This means that the CORS settings you added to the Lambda handler wont be applied.
 That's why we must define additional APIG response resources, to make sure we always return the proper CORS headers.

-## In closing

-In this post I showed a way to implement "serverless auth" using a machine client.
-But you can use something like [Auth0 Lock](https://auth0.com/lock) and implement a user centric auth flow.
-This would allow users to sign up and log in to (for example) a web app, and get a token from Auth0.
-The web app can then use the token to send requests (on behalf of a user) to a protected API.

-You can find all code at [github.com/danillouz/serverless-auth](https://github.com/danillouz/serverless-auth).